mathrailsAI/sentiment_insights/README.md

 # SentimentInsights

 **SentimentInsights** is a Ruby gem for extracting sentiment, key phrases, and named entities from survey responses or free-form textual data.
-It offers a plug-and-play interface to different NLP providers, including OpenAI and AWS.
+It offers a plug-and-play interface to different NLP providers, including OpenAI, Claude AI, and AWS.

 ---